Tolstoy Park

-Tolstoy Park (also known as the Henry Stuart House and the Hermit House) is a historic residence in Montrose, Alabama.
+Tolstoy Park (also known as the Henry Stuart House and the Hermit House) is a historic residence in Montrose, Alabama, United States.
 The house was built by Henry Stuart, an Englishman who had emigrated to the United States as a child.
 Stuart was living in Nampa, Idaho, when he was diagnosed with tuberculosis and advised to move to a warmer climate to live out his days.
 In 1923, he purchased 10 acres (4 ha) outside Fairhope, Alabama, which he named Tolstoy Park.

 Stuart began building a circular, domed hut in 1925, pouring each concrete block himself.
 Construction was completed in less than a year, although delayed by a hurricane in September 1926.
 The house is about 14 feet (4.2 m) in diameter and sunk 2 feet (61 cm) into the ground.
 Six top-hinged windows circle the building, and there were two skylights in the roof that are now permanently closed.
 Stuart sought to live a simple life, growing much of his own food and weaving rugs on a loom he brought from Idaho.
 He kept a guestbook for visitors to sign; notably, lawyer Clarence Darrow visited the hut six times.
 Stuart left Alabama in 1944, moving to Oregon to live with his son, where he died in 1946.

 Today, the hut and a large oak tree are all that remain of Stuart's estate; a parking lot for a real estate office surrounds the hut.
 A novel based on Stuart's life, The Poet of Tolstoy Park, was published in 2005.
 The house was listed on the National Register of Historic Places in 2006.